juren53/HST-Metadata/Notes/HST_PDB_Metadata_Tagging_Process.md

      ```cd C:\Temp\Metadata-tagging```

-2. Copy the the following required files to C:\Temp\Metadata-tagging:
-    - CSV metadata file generated from the PDB
-    - all the photos listed in the CSV metadata file
-    - the required python programs [ check-csv-file.py & write-tags-from-csv.py ]
-4. Check for valid dates in CSV file
+3. Check for valid dates in CSV file
     - open a Command Prompt Window from the Windows Start Menu
     - switch to the current working directory [C:\Temp\Metadata-tagging]
     - from the current working directory, run: